atiberius/gist-browser/README.md

 1. Make sure you have the latest nodejs version installed.
 Read installation instructions [here](https://nodejs.org/en/download/).
 2. Clone the repository: `git clone https://github.com/atiberius/gist-browser.git`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm run dev`
+4. Start the development server: `vite`
+5. (optional) create a .env file in the root folder and add the following line: `VITE_GITHUB_TOKEN=your_token_here`.
+This will allow you to make more requests to the GitHub API.
+Read more about GitHub API tokens [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Build
-1. Build the app: `npm run build`
+1. Build the app: `vite build`

 ## Features
 The app opens with a search field where you can type a GitHub username and click on the 'Search' button or press Enter on the keyboard.